burlachenkok/exploring-python3/python_details.md

 Python supports the same set of the bitwise operator as it in C/C++ languages (See [operator precedence](https://docs.python.org/3.13/reference/expressions.html#operator-precedence)) and it includes: `&`, `|`, `<<`, `>>`, `~`.

-In Python when you use an expression (not necessarily Boolean) which internally uses Boolean operators, the return value of a short-circuit operator is the last evaluated expression (which is not the case in C++ where you don't obtain this information):
+In Python when you use an expression (not necessarily Boolean) that internally uses Boolean operators, the return value of a short-circuit operator is the last evaluated expression (which is not the case in C++ where you don't obtain this information):

 ```python
 #/usr/bin/env python3